tminus109/foundation/classes_and_objects/exercises/dominoes.md

-You have a list of Dominoes.
+You have a list of dominoes.Dominoes.
 Order them into one snake where the adjacent dominoes have the same numbers on their adjacent sides.